 Therefore, the well-being and satisfaction of local communities are essential pillars for any company with a solid social responsibility commitment.
-It is for this reason that the interaction and creation of solid relationships is a priority to generate a solid and positive impact at the social, economic and environmental level.
+It is for this reason that the interaction and creation of solid relationships is a priority to generate a solid and positive impact on its social, economic and environmental context.